 When we returned to the hotel to catch our transfer to the airport, just by chance Rachael was there dropping off some tickets.
 She greeted us and asked about our trip.
 She even gave us a hug to say good bye.
 It was a great end to a wonderful trip.”

-Peru For Less is an experienced team of travel experts that’re ready to help you plan your own adventure to Peru.
+Peru for Less is an experienced team of travel experts ready to help you plan your own adventure to Peru.
 Browse through a wide selection of customizable tours all over Peru, as well as other South American destinations.
 For answers to your trip questions, call and chat with a travel advisor now!